 I blogged about the various ways to use Measure tables and Measure Sub Folders in Power BI a few weeks back.
 I discussed why measure tables may be required, and also a few reasons why you may choose not to use a measure table.
 I also mentioned some alternatives to using measure tables, including using a sub folder for the measures inside the main data table.
-In this new blog article today, I will show you another (preferred?) way.
+In this new blog article today, I will show you another (preferred?) way of grouping measures in Power BI.
 Instead of using measure sub folders, I am going to suggest that you use column sub folders.

 Remember, you heard it here first 🙂

 - When you write your measures, place them in the table where the data comes from, so that each of the tables will contain its own relevant measures.

 - Then, in each table where you have written one or more measures, create a sub folder for all the columns in that table.

 - Give a suitable name to the sub folder so that it floats to the top of the fields list.